ROEL2407/progressive-web-apps-2122/README.md

 In this repository I've made a overview of art object from the Rijksmuseum.
 My goal of this repo is to learn JavaScript more and understand it a bit better.

 ## Usage
 With this application you can look through some of the art objects Rijksmuseum has to offer.
-You can get more information about the pieces and make your own perspectives on it.
+You can get more information about the pieces and make your own perspectives on it. (note: as of now the search function doesn't work).

 ## Example images
 <img src="https://github.com/ROEL2407/Rijksmuseum_overzicht/blob/main/wiki_images/voorbeeld_overzicht.PNG">